AMA Black Belt ECG CME Package

 - Discussion of inverted T-waves with SLIP mnemonic: Presentation of pulmonary embolism.
 What is S1Q3T3?

-DVD 6 – Black Belt
+Video 6 – Black Belt

 - John’s syncope rules.
 Discussion of PERC rules.
 Discussion of murmurs.
 Mnemonics to remember different murmurs: S=MIAS and AIMS=D. Buzz words for CHF.